 Our strategy works within an operating framework which seeks to balance the interests of our savings customers by offering a fair rate; the taxpayer by delivering long-term cost-effective finance; and the stability of the broader financial services sector by acting transparently and maintaining an appropriate competitive position.

-Think Ahead will end in March 2018 and we will begin our new Inspire and Invest strategy.
+Think Ahead concluded in March 2018, when we began our new Inspire and Invest strategy.

-The seven strategic aims of Think Ahead are:
+The seven strategic aims of Think Ahead were:

 Meet NS&I’s core remit

 Our core remit remained the same: to help reduce the cost to the taxpayer of government borrowing now and in the future.
 In 2016-17 we delivered £11.8 billion of Net Financing to the Government.
 This exceeded our target but was managed in conjunction with HM Treasury, recognising the challenging and volatile market conditions and the outlook for our customers.
 Nevertheless, our Value Indicator, which compares the costs of using NS&I with the costs of government borrowing via the gilt markets, showed that we delivered £74 million of value to the taxpayer, more than covering our costs.